nivleking/utilities-service/README.md

-# 🚀 Spring Boot Utilities
+# Spring Boot Utilities

 ![Java Version](https://img.shields.io/badge/Java-8-brightgreen)
 ![Spring Boot](https://img.shields.io/badge/Spring%20Boot-3.2.5-green)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-latest-blue)

-> **This is my personal project for building reusable utilities service.
-It was to help my development process as a Backend Developer when needing to develop feature related to common enterprise needs.**
+> **This is my personal project for building utilities service to help my development process as a Backend Developer when needing to develop feature related to common enterprise needs.**

-These utility services can be integrated into another Spring Boot application.
+These utilities service can be be used by another API server.

-### 1️⃣ Email Service
+### 1️⃣ Send Email
 A email management system with time delay feature:
 - Template-based HTML emails with dynamic variables
 - Multiple file attachments support